Keele Street: Route description

 Parkside Drive begins at Lake Shore Boulevard near Sunnyside Beach, site of the former Sunnyside Amusement Park.
 It runs north forming the eastern boundary of High Park until Bloor Street.
 To the east is the Roncesvalles neighbourhood.

 North of Bloor, the present Keele Street proper begins.
-It then runs through the residential High Park North neighbourhood and into the Junction, which contains a mix of residential and industrial areas around the railway tracks.
-It passes near the once important CPR West Toronto Yard.
-While Keele originally ran straight north, today there is a brief cut-off to deviate around the Canadian National and Canadian Pacific Railway corridors, near the former Canada Packers stockyards.
+It then runs through the residential High Park North neighbourhood and into The Junction, which contains a mix of residential and industrial areas centred around railway lines.
+It passes under the Canadian Pacific Kansas City (CPKC) Galt Subdivision east of the West Toronto Yard.
+Upon reaching St. Clair Avenue, the first section of Keele defaults into Weston Road.
+While originally continuing straight north, today Keele breaks at the site of a former rail yard (since closed and redeveloped) and another rail corrodor shared between the CPKC and Canadian National (CN), near the former Canada Packers stockyards.

 It resumes south of Eglinton Avenue, intersecting Rogers Road, and entering the York district.
 At Eglinton, there is a minor, but complicated jog: A short stretch of Keele itself is a bypassed side street north of it, with through traffic from the south defaulting onto Trethewey Drive, then shortly after turning at Yore Road which curves sharply left to become the third section of Keele Street after the bypassed section meets it.
 The street continues through suburban neighbourhoods in the York and then North York districts such as Silverthorn, Amesbury, Maple Leaf, and Downsview.
 North of Highway 401 it passes by Downsview Airport and forms the border between the residential neighbourhoods to the west and the large Keele-Finch industrial area to the east.
 Keele then passes York University to the west.

 North of Steeles Avenue, Keele enters the City of Vaughan in York Region and continues to pass through industrial areas in the Concord district.
 It runs to the east of the MacMillan Yard, Canada's largest rail yard.
 North of Rutherford Road to north of Major Mackenzie Drive, Keele Street is the main street for Maple, once an independent village, but today a rapidly growing suburban area.
 North of Maple, Keele Street becomes largely rural and enters King Township, but remains four lanes wide until passing through King City as its main street.
 North of there, it narrows to two lanes.
 The road ends as a dead-end gravel road at the Holland River, across from Keele Lane, another former section.